ReGalahad/mineminenomi/README.md

 6. Enjoy

 ## Support
-* Donations via [Paypal](shorturl.at/cfhHR) or [Patreon](https://www.patreon.com/wynd) helps us keep the servers going
+* Donations via [Paypal](shorturl.at/cfhHR) or [Patreon](https://www.patreon.com/wynd) help us keep the servers going
-* Help us localize the mod in your language, make sure somebody didn't already did it first by checking this list
+* Help us localize the mod in your language, make sure nobody already thought about doing that first by checking this list
-* Report bugs when you encouter in a clear and concise way using the available templates here on Github
+* Report bugs when you encounter them in a **clear** and **concise** way using the available templates here on Github
 * Join the [discord server](http://discord.gg/CYK9xs8), helping newcomers, chatting or just sharing dank memes
 * Spread the word about our projects